 There has been consultation with the school the schools Governing Body, the staff of the school and the local community involved on this proposed development.
-Most of the consultation has been through face to face meetings and continuous dialogue.
-Brent Children's Partnership has been consulted on SEN development within the broad range of actions the Authority is proposing to improve provision for children and young people with SEN and Disabilities.
+Most of the consultation has been through face to face

 6. Have you have identified a negative impact on any protected group, or identified any unmet needs/requirements that affect specific protected groups?
 If so, explain what actions you have undertaken, including consideration of any alternative proposals, to lessen or negate this impact.